GioF71/librespot-docker/README.md

 ### Discovery

 For discovery mode to work, you will need to specify `network_mode=host` on the compose file.
-Otherwise the player will not be discovered.
+Otherwise the player will not be discoverable.
-In this mode, you will not need to provide username and password, but OTOH any premium spotify user on your network will be able to use your Librespot Player.
+In this mode, authentication is not required on the container itself, but OTOH any premium spotify user on your network will be able to use your Librespot Player.
-Please note that even in "discovery" mode, the premium account is always required for playback, but it would only not be required to provide the credentials to the container.
+Please note that even when using the "discovery" mode, the premium account is always required for playback.

 ### Dependency on Raspotify